TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

   docker push <URI from ECR>:latest
   ````

+ Optional: Validate image is in ECR repository in AWS console

 ## 3. Create Multus App using uploaded Docker image from the ECR
 * Create a new directory at your bastion host (under /home/ec2-user/)
 ````